polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-formats.md

 ### Example

 An important signed extension for validating transactions is `CheckSpecVersion`.
-It allows the sender to provide the spec version as a signed payload attached to the transaction.
+The sender can provide the spec version as a signed payload attached to the transaction.
 Since the spec version is already known in the runtime, the signed extension can perform a simple check to verify that the spec versions match.
-If they don't, the transaction fails before being put in the pool.
+The transaction fails before being put in the pool if they don't.

 Other examples include the signed extensions used to calculate transaction priority.
 These are: